Who should enroll?

 - This exclusive program admits a select group of participants per session.

 - The language of instruction for the program will be English without interpretation.
-Participants must be able to communicate in English.
+Participants must be able to communicate at a business level in English.

 How you benefit?